1. Docs

 });

-In __main__.py, create a new bucket object by adding the following right after creating the bucket itself:
+In __main__.py, create a new bucket object by adding this code immediately following the bucket definition:

 bucket=bucket.name,